developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 2. In the **Scan and Pair** tab, tap **Scan barcode to pair** button.
 	![img](scan_barcode_btn.jpg)
 <br>
 3. The scan beam is illuminated.
-Scan the Bluetooth barcode label on the desired peripheral to pair.
+Scan the Bluetooth MAC address barcode label on the desired peripheral to pair.
 Ensure that Bluetooth is enabled on the peripheral and is set to discoverable mode.
 Refer to the peripheral user guide for instructions.
 	![img](scan_pair_discover.jpg)
 <br>
 4. When pairing is successful, the peripheral is displayed in the list indicating that it is paired.
 A green dot next to a Bluetooth scanner indicates that the device is connected and may be in use.
 Other peripherals such as a Bluetooth headset, printer, and payment device will have a red dot until the respective application is using these Bluetooth peripherals.
 	![img](pair_success.jpg)
 <br>
-###Display Barcode to Pair
+####Scan to Pair (Display Barcode to Pair)

-To pair by scanning the displayed barcode on the mobile computer (applies to peripherals that have scanning capability, such as Bluetooth handheld and ring scanners):
+To pair by scanning the displayed barcode on the mobile computer.
+This applies to peripherals that have scanning capability, such as Bluetooth handheld scanners (ie. DS3678) and ring scanners (ie. RS6000):
 1. Launch **Device Central** from the Apps menu.
 2. In the **Scan and Pair** tab, tap **Display barcode to pair** button.
 	![img](display_barcode_pair_btn_screen.jpg)